summertek/Web-Calculator/README.md

 # calculator

 A Clojurescript Web application that is a very simple web calculator.
-This is a beginner project to test out the process of building a
+This is a beginner project to learn the process of building a
 Clojurescript application.

 ## Usage